Is there anything more frustrating than having rosacea?

 Sunscreen isn’t optional.
 It’s the cornerstone of any good rosacea treatment.

 But… not every sunscreen will do.
 Opt for mineral sunscreens with zinc oxide.
-I know they’re thick and leave a white cast behind but they’re super gentle and don’t irritate skin – and gives you another flareup!
+I know they’re thick and leave a white cast behind but they’re super gentle and don’t irritate skin – and give you another flareup!

 P.S.
 If you’re outside the US and have access to sunscreens with Tinosorb and Mexoryl, cool.
 They’re good alternatives to zinc oxide for rosacea sufferers too.